forem/forem/docs/frontend/liquid-tags.md

 `admin` role or with a role of `:single_resource_admin` and a specified resource of `NewLiquidTag`.

-_If you do not define this constant, the liquid tag will be usable by all users by default._
+**REMINDER: if you do not define a `VALID_ROLES` constant, the liquid tag will be usable by all users by default.**

 ### Restricting liquid tags by context

-Context, in terms of a liquid tag, are _where_ a liquid tag is being used (i.e.
+Context, in terms of a liquid tag, is _where_ a liquid tag is being used (i.e.
 `Article`, `Comment`, etc.).
 In other words, if you want to make a liquid tag that can only be used in articles, you need to restrict the liquid tag by context.